Bornean ferret badger: Behaviour and biology

 The Bornean ferret badger is "believed to be nocturnal and ground-dwelling".
 However, they are also known to be formidable climbers and have been observed foraging in trees.
 While little is known about the Bornean ferret badger's specific diet, it is an omnivore that forages on the ground for invertebrates, amphibians, insects, fruit, and carrion.
 It has also been observed that they eat earthworms.

 The Bornean ferret badger, due to its nocturnal nature, is mainly active at night and at dusk.
 It spends most of its time at night foraging for food and when it is not foraging the Bornean ferret badger lives in a burrow.
 Despite its strong digging ability, the Bornean ferret badger does not dig its own burrow.
 Instead, it lives in pre-existing burrows dug by other animals.

 The Bornean ferret badger is known to exhibit fierce behaviour when it is provoked or cornered.
 It exhibits the warning colouration of its masked face and dorsal stripe to scare potential predators.
-It has also been known to emit a pungent odour from its scent glands, not too dissimilar to the behaviour of a skunk.
+It has also been known to emit a pungent odour from its scent glands.

 The breeding season of the Bornean ferret badger is relatively long and occurs annually, as females are able to reproduce at all times throughout the year.
 Male ferret badgers undergo a period of non-reproduction every year from September to December, during which they cease sperm production.
 The gestation period of female ferret badgers is between 57 and 80 days, with young normally being born in May and June.
 Female Bornean ferret badgers give birth to litters of between 1 and 5 offspring.
 The offspring are weaned and cared for by their mother for between 2 and 3 months in a burrow, until they are able to forage for themselves.